Mia Martini: Withdrawal from the music scene

 In 1983, Martini left the music scene.
-A growing smear campaign, started ten years earlier, linked her presence to negative events and identifies her as a person bringing bad luck.
+A growing smear campaign, started ten years earlier, linked her presence to negative events and identified her as a person bringing bad luck.
 In the music industry, even her name was forbidden to be uttered.

 Martini said, years later, of this period of her life: "My life became impossible.
 Whatever I did was destined to have no response and I had all the doors shut in my face.
 There were people who were afraid of me, who, for example, refused to participate at shows and events in which I should have taken part too.
 I remember that a manager begged me not to participate in a festival, because no record company would have sent their artists if I was there.
 This had gone to an absurd level, so I decided to withdraw.".

 She said in an interview with the weekly magazine Epoca: "I had the most bitter disappointment by Gianni Boncompagni, a friend precisely.
 Once I was a guest at Discoring, he was the director.
 As soon as I entered the studio I heard Boncompagni saying to the crew: guys, beware, from now on anything can happen, the microphones will blow, there will be a black out."

 She also explained how the infamous story, which profoundly marked her artistic career and her personal life, began: